 The Harriman Fellowship Program is nationally competitive and highly selective, offering a $5,000 stipend for travel and living expenses for students interning over the summer in the U.S. Embassies in London or Paris, or the Secretary of State’s Office in Washington, D.C.
 The College of William and Mary established the Pamela Harriman Foreign Service Fellowships in 2000 to inspire the best of a new generation to pursue careers in public service.
 The Awards are offered annually to three outstanding undergraduates from across the nation, chosen from students serving in a summer professional position with the U.S. Department of State in Washington, DC, and the U.S. Embassies in London and Paris.

-W&M students can see the best of Washington DC and earn two W&M credits through this accelerated course that provides an opportunity for students wanting to experience Washington, DC in a structured and guided way, while earning W&M academic credit studying the Washington policy process.
+W&M students can see the best of Washington DC and earn three W&M credits through one of two offered courses that provide an opportunity for students wanting to experience Washington, DC in a structured and guided way, while earning W&M academic credit.
 Students attend classes in the William & Mary Washington office, meet with experts at some of DC’s highest profile institutions, and network with alums.